imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 - The relative difference.
 You can consider it as the percentage difference between the current gas cost schedule and the alternative gas cost schedule.
 The greater the value is, the more an opcode is underpriced or overpriced.
 - The relative standard deviation.
 This is the standard deviation of scaled calculated costs of a given opcode for all EVMs but divided by the current gas cost of an opcode to get a relative value.
 Note that a low value means that the majority of EVMs yield very similar scaled estimated costs for an opcode and that is good because the alternative cost is more reliable.

 As the final step, the alternative gas cost schedule is assessed as the whole system.
 When can it be considered as ‘good’?
 We informally say that ‘good’ means it is informative: delivers clear and effective guidelines on how to improve the gas cost schedule.
 First, low values of the relative standard deviations make the whole alternative gas cost schedule more reliable.
-Second, opcodes can be divided into those that have similar alternative and current gas cost and those that are clearly underpriced or overpriced.
+Second, opcodes can be divided into those that have similar alternative and current gas costs and those that are clearly underpriced or overpriced.
 It seems to be very handy if most of the opcodes would fall into the first group.

 As such, once created, the alternative gas cost schedule should be scaled again to fit better the current gas cost schedule.
 This would minimize the impact of the alternative gas cost schedule on the current gas cost schedule.
 To achieve this we manually select OPCODEs that make the base for the scaling.
 We have chosen the following OPCODEs: arithmetic, bitwise and `PUSH1`.